 Upgrade to a Water Taxi

-If you’re like me you’ll need a break from the sun so take a nice long ride or walk through the many forested paths.
+If you’re like me, you may need a break from the sun.
+So take a nice long ride or walk through the many forested paths.
 You may discover a lighthouse, a church, a maze, a boardwalk, bridges, or Snake Island.

 Turn your phone off